create3000/x_ite/docs/What's-New.md

 - Fixed sound playing when Browser.endUpdate was called.
 - Fixed Switch node when children are changed.
-- Fixed a bug with Inline nodes in conjunction with XHTML DOM integration.
+- Fixed a bug with Inline nodes in conjunction with DOM integration.

 {% endcapture %}
 <div class="notice--success">{{ notice-text | markdownify }}</div>